Abusive culture towards refs getting worse - Allan

 "Clearly it's something that affects Scotland, affects football globally."

-The SFA did not take part in the survey since it coincided with one its officials were helping facilitate for Uefa in January, the results of which have still to be published, Allan explained.
+The SFA did not take part in the survey since it coincided with one its officials helping facilitate for Uefa in January - the results of which have still to be published, Allan explained.

-However, he says he recognised in the BBC Radio 5 Live survey findings the increasingly aggressive behaviour towards match officials.
+However, he recognised the increasingly aggressive behaviour towards match officials in the BBC Radio 5 Live survey findings

-"The culture has developed over many, many years and it's something we are aware of," said Allan.
+"The culture has developed over many, many years and it's something we are aware of," added Allan.

 "If we were to put out a survey similar to that, we would expect, sadly, similar results.